Beauty (clean)

 At Oh My Cream, we therefore tolerate them when they are present in products for dry or mature skin (they act as a band-aid and the natural molecules treat the cause in depth).
 On the other hand, we don't think they belong in products for blemished skin.

-They're foaming agents: the lovely bubbles in your favorite shampoo are thanks to them!
+They're foaming agents: the pretty bubbles in your favorite shampoo are thanks to them!
 They are often criticized for being too effective.
 Underneath their strong foaming power, they can be a little irritating to the skin and eyes.
 Fortunately, this can be counterbalanced by combining them with gentle foaming agents (such as coconut derivatives).
 Brands have also significantly reduced the percentage of sulfates used in their formulas.
 We keep a close eye on them, but we don't blacklist them.
 It's all a question of dosage and combination!

 This small molecule falls into the category of beta-hydroxy acids.
 In addition to its exfoliating action, it is also known to regulate sebum production and have a formidable anti-imperfection action.
 It's also a good preservative.